Mullineux map: $d$-balanced partitions and $d$-runner matrices: Introduction

-\begin{remark} It follows from the proof of \Cref{th:Mullineuxbalanced} that one can replace the hypothesis about the $d$-runner matrix with the hypothesis that $\lambda$ is $e$-regular.
-The statement that $\lambda$ and $m_e(\lambda)'$ have the same $e$-core is well-known.
-It is included in the statement, so the `moreover' part holds. \end{remark}
+\begin{remark} The statements that $m_e(\lambda)'$ is $e$-restricted and that $\lambda$ and $m_e(\lambda)'$ have the same $e$-core are well-known.
+They are included in the statement, so the `moreover' part holds.
+One can replace `$e$-restricted' by `$l$-restricted' where $l$ is the least common multiple of $d$ and $e$ and omit it entirely if $d$ and $e$ are coprime; see \Cref{le:e-restricted} and its preceding paragraph. \end{remark}

+The family of partitions $\lambda$ to which \Cref{th:Mullineuxbalanced} applies is rich even when we restrict to $d=2$ and odd $e$ --- such partitions are in bijections with pairs of an $e$-core partition and a $1\times e$ matrix of non-negative integers with at least one $0$; see \Cref{pr:equivalence max} (and use that $2$-balanced is the same as $2$-shift skewed), or \Cref{co:d=2} (which is a reformulation of \Cref{th:Mullineuxbalanced} for $d=2$) and its following paragraph.
+Computations done in GAP \cite{GAP4} suggest that the family of $e$-regular $d$-balanced partitions is rich whenever $d<e$.

 The proof of \Cref{th:Mullineuxbalanced} splits into two pieces.
 The `moreover' part will be justified shortly using other main results of this paper.
 The main part of the statement is established in \Cref{se:pairs} using a new algorithm which computes $m_e(\lambda)'$ for an $e$-regular partition $\lambda$ --- the Abacus Mullineux Algorithm, which is introduced in \Cref{se:mullineux}.
 Unlike the existing algorithms for computing the Mullineux map, our Abacus Mullineux Algorithm is performed on the James abacus; this is advantageous for studying how $e$-divisible hooks change when the Mullineux map is applied.
 As it is the case for \Cref{th:Mullineuxbalanced} and the Abacus Mullineux Algorithm, rather than considering the Mullineux map $m_e$ itself, we focus on the composition of $m_e$ followed by the conjugation.
-This composition arises naturally in the decomposition matrices; see the final paragraph of the background section.
+This composition arises naturally in the decomposition matrices; see the second paragraph of the background section.
+A short example of the Abacus Mullineux Algorithm is in \Cref{fig:SmallAbacusAlgorithm}.
+A further example appears in \Cref{fig:MA}.